eramons/techblog/content/post/thinkpadw500.md

 The flash chip on the mainboard of my W500 has 8 pins.
 I had a SPI 8-pin clip.

-_The blogs of the guys I mentioned before referenced mainboards featuring a 16-pin chip.
+_NOTE: in the blogs I mentioned before, the referenced mainboards featured a 16-pin chip.
 Since they were playing with exactly the same laptop than me, I thought that would be the case for me as well.
 So I ordered a 16-pin clip and let the project on hold, mainly waiting for the clip to arrive.
 Funny fact I discovered only after dissasembling: my mainboard had a 8-pin chip!_

 ### 1.2.
 ROM Size